GMDU/code-of-copper/README.md

 By: xokz

 Code goes in a book and quill.
-Code can span multiple pages.
+Code can span multiple pages, but make sure there is a new line after every page!.
 The name of the book does not matter.
 Right click the minecart with the book to set the golems code, and shift-click the minecart to execute the code.

 ## 1. COMMENTS